 - Consult a veterinarian frequently to check on their health status.

-- During summer period, give mineral and salt with a lot of water.
+- During the summer period, give minerals and salt with a lot of water.

 - Keep them away from rain and cold to prevent mortality.